divyansha1115/Movie-recommendation/README.md

 * heroku3 - Contains the web app for movie recommendation using the **Item based collaborative filtering**-> (https://movie-recomm-3.herokuapp.com/)

 >This has been deployed but is not working due to some server load issue but will work in localhost
+> The ratings in the app should be an integer ranging from 0-5

 ## Deployment
 The deployment of these apps has been done through [Heroku](https://signup.heroku.com/?c=7013A000000ib1xQAA&gclid=CjwKCAiA45njBRBwEiwASnZT5zB0BVGD6Y2OAPoLZpdVsn3tqrPG5Bop1k6u9Ooxst7c9dUG3ae0lhoCkx8QAvD_BwE)<br>